alicehillier/rainforest-cafe/README.md

 - Tiny PNG: I used Tiny PNG to compress image files, in turn optimising performance.

 - Color Hunt: I used Color Hunt to identify appropriate colours for the website's theme.

+## Issues and Bugs

+1. On iOS mobile and tablet, the menu navigation bar on the menu page did not have centered text, despite appearing centered on inspect.

+2. Issue: On iOS mobile and tablet, the user could swipe
+    left and right to see white space.

+    Solution: I applied overflow: hidden on all screen sizes, which resolved the issue.

+3. Issue: On small screen sizes (approximately 300-400px), not all the social media links were showing.

+    Solution: I doubled the height of the bar for screens up to 600px, which meant all icons were evenly-sized, evenly-spaced and visible.

+4. Issue: On the 'Find Us' page, the map could not be
+    clicked on, so the user couldn't see the interactive map or a broader view of the location.

+    Solution: I realised that I had placed the anchor tag within the div, around another div.
+So, the anchor tag was applied to the inner div, which had no properties set.
+I moved the anchor tag outside of the outer div, which then allowed the user to click the working link.